 Drinking and driving applies to all drinksThis section contains beliefs all on a common theme: Drinking and driving applies to all drinks.
-Show most recent or highest rated first or go back to cars.

 I remember quite vividly a time when I was about five years old.
 After visiting a McDonald's, my dad was driving my Mom and I to my Grandmother's.
 I was happily eating my Happy Meal when suddenly I realised that the family was in grave danger.
 Hysterically crying, I told my dad he would kill us all because he was "drinking and driving" just like the tv commercials warn you not to.

 My mother got a huge kick out of trying to explain the relative safety of the effect of strawberry milkshakes on one's motoring skills.